pragmaticslaboratory/EMAjs/README.md

-# rai-js
+# EMA-js
-RAI-JS: Reactive Activation Interface for Context-Oriented Programming in JavaScript (https://github.com/pleger/rai-js)
+RAI-JS: An JavaScript implementation of an Expressive and Modular Activation (EMA) mechanism for Context-Oriented Programming.

-This JavaScript library allows developers to support Context-Oriented Programming with Reactive Activation Interface for JavaScript.

-You can try this proposal online at: http://pleger.cl/sites/raijs
+Author: Paul Leger & Nicolás Cardozo

 License
 ----